azotez/stp/docs/README.md

-# Criteo
+# STP
-Get the holiday data you need to drive more sales.
-See the season’s peaks, top categories, and biggest mobile moments across the globe in our report and interactive map.
+Display STP chat on your website.
-For more information please visit, [Criteo](https://www.criteo.com/) website.
+For more information please visit [STP](https://www.stp.es/live-chat/) website.

 ## How to install